 Metro State University | Curriculum Development

 In 2017, MSU Denver hired JVA to redesign its Nonprofit Studies program.
 Adam managed curriculum development for nine college-level courses, incorporating interactive learning activities, service learning and suggested guest lecturers.
-The revised courses are set to launch in Fall 2018.
+The revised courses launched in Fall 2018.